Mshibe-dotcom/Packet-Tracer-Projects/README.md

 ## Key Learnings
 This project reinforced the importance of matching cable types and correct IP configuration in the same subnet for direct device communication.

+# Project 02:Star Topology(one switch and four PCs)